global-asp/asp-source/en/0255_the-baboons-that-went-this-way-and-that.md

 Other families noticed how well the hill family was doing.
 They saw the sleekness of their children, and they noticed how calm the parents were.
-“It is a good life that we lead up in the hills,” said the husband.
+"It is a good life that we lead up in the hills," said the husband.
-“You should come there too.”
+"You should come there too."
 Soon the other families abandoned their homes on the flat land and went up to the hills.
 Each family found a cave to live in, and in this way they were warm and secure.
 Soon everybody talked about